Updated: Apr 13

 There is a conception that BIM is only for large scale projects.
 Is this related to the truth?
 The short answer is “no”.
-And with the following we would try to explain why BIM could be used equally and efficient in both large and small projects.
+And with the following, we would try to explain why BIM could be used equally and efficiently in both large and small projects.

 When we have a Large scale project we will have:

 Longer Time Period.

 With the large project the methods, procedures, and strategies would be totally different than the smaller project.